 - Falls from heights

 - Machinery malfunctions

 - Vehicle accidents – particularly with forklift trucks

 - Being struck by falling items from shelving

 - Manual handling injuries from heavy or repetitive lifting

-Accidents in the Military and Armed Forces
+Accidents in the military and armed forces

 Industrial sites pose a variety of risks to workers, especially if their employer does not observe the appropriate health and safety regulations.
-The most common causes of industrial site accidents that solicitors deal with are in relation to faulty machines, falls from heights, vehicle accidents and being hit by falling objects.
+The most common causes of industrial site accidents that solicitors deal with are related to faulty machines, falls from heights, vehicle accidents and being hit by falling objects.

 As well as these types of accidents, claims can also be made for illness and injury caused by harmful substance exposure, hearing loss, chemical burns and vibration injuries.

 Offices may seem like one of the safest environments to work in, but they are certainly not exempt when it comes to workplace accidents.
 Injuries sustained in office accidents can range from minor injuries to very serious, life-changing issues.